-Infection Control Course (Mandatory) for Healthcare Professionals
+Infection Control Course

-Infection Control Course offered by Biologix Solutions LLC is approved for Physicians, Resident Physicians, Registered Nurses (RN), Licensed Practical Nurses (LPN), Dentists, Dental Hygienists, Podiatrists, Registered Physician Assistants, Optometrists, Medical Students, and Physician Assistant Students.
+Infection Control Continuing Education Course offered by Biologix Solutions LLC is approved for Physicians, Resident Physicians, Registered Nurses (RN), Licensed Practical Nurses (LPN), Dentists, Dental Hygienists, Podiatrists, Registered Physician Assistants, Optometrists, Medical Students, and Physician Assistant Students.

 Biologix Solutions is an approved continuing educational provider of online continuing education courses designed for professionals in various fields who are required to possess a working knowledge of infection control and patient safety practices pertinent to their job responsibilities.
 All course material is developed and written by experienced Infectious Disease practitioners and specialists in Patient Safety.

-The infection control course is developed by using the most current guidelines issued by the CDC Recommendations to Prevent Healthcare‐Associated Infections.
+The infection control continuing education course is developed by using the most current guidelines issued by the CDC Recommendations to Prevent Healthcare‐Associated Infections.
 Healthcare Infection Control Practices Advisory Committee (HICPAC), a federal advisory committee assembled to provide advice and guidance to the Centers for Disease Control and Prevention (CDC) and the Secretary of the Department of Health and Human Services (HHS).

 - Element I: Responsibility to adhere to scientifically accepted principles and practices of infection control and to monitor the performance of those for whom the professional is responsible.